Shirmali/Zero-Trust/README.md

-# 🔐 SSH Refused to Trust Me — and It Was Right
+#  SSH Refused to Trust Me — and It Was Right

-## ❗️"WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"
+## "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"

 That’s the exact message I encountered when trying to SSH into my Ubuntu VM from PowerShell: